This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Beating the sugar: It’s important to beat the sugar into the melted butter to allow the sugar to dissolve.

 - Whipping the eggs: Be sure to beat your eggs and yolk until the batter is really light and fluffy, resembling a cake batter.
 This ensures the flakey crust on top.
-See blog post for additional notes and photos.

 - Cocoa Powder: I recommend Rodelle Cocoa powder.
 It all my tests, it had the best taste and texture.
 It’s a Dutch-processed cocoa powder.
 However, any cocoa powder will work, this recipe has been tested using several varieties.